edoreld/hesa-campaign/Relationships System.md

 The Training Check die continues to decrease in size on every result of a maximum amount.
 This means that your Training Check die will begin as a d20, and then slowly get smaller as you increase your own understanding and make progress on your training.
 It goes from a d20 to a d12, d10, d8, d6, and last a d4.

-Once you roll a 4 on a d4, you mark a Training Success and you must gain a number of Training Successes equal to your Proficiency Bonus.
+Once you roll a 4 on a d4, you mark a Training Success and you must gain a number of Training Successes equal 4.
 Once you gain a number of required Training Successes, you are considered proficient.

 You can only make a Training Check once per day.
 If you practice for an additional 4 hours a day, for a total of 8 hours, on a result of a 19 or 20 on the die, you can make progress and move on to the next die.
 Spending additional time training has no additional effect on a d4.